victorcmarinho/portfolio/README.md

 Components are presentational only elements, grouping UI items

+`./configs`

+Here will be all configurations for external and internal services

+`./hooks`

+Services are responsible to handle the connection with all external elements, like APIs and global functions

+`./mocks`

+All mock data for your unit testes, examples and any mocks

+`./models`

+global interfaces and models that your project needs

 `./pages`

 Pages are mapped in routes and have all the containers needed to implement a functionality